gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 always prioritize code health, even when it looks counterintuitive at first sight.

-### Do you practice continuous integration?
+### 18. Do you practice continuous integration?

 Nowadays Continuous Integration is hopefully commonplace.
 At best, you work with trunk-based development and your mainline is always releasable, preferably with feature toggles.
 Highest priority is to keep the mainline green and a broken build should be fixed immediately.
-Small and frequent releases prevent bugs or even outages which happen when large releases are done intermittently.
+Small and frequent releases prevent bugs or even outages which happen when large releases are done only intermittently.

 CI helps to prevent tedious merge conflict resolutions because your developers regularly commit into mainline.
 Additionally you will get